Vanilla Bean Ice Cream

 3 large eggs

 1. With a knife, halve vanilla beans lengthwise.
-Scrape seeds into a large, heavy saucepan and stir in pods, cream, milk and sugar.
+Scrape the seeds into a large, heavy saucepan and stir in the vanilla bean pods, cream, milk and sugar.
 Bring mixture just to a boil, stirring occasionally, and remove from heat.

-2. In a large bowl, lightly beat eggs.
-Temper egg mixture by adding hot cream mixture to egg mixture ¼ cup at a time, adding the hot cream in a slow stream and whisking constantly.
-Don’t add it too quickly or you’ll end up with some scrambled eggs!
+2. In a large bowl, lightly whisk the eggs.
+Temper the egg mixture by adding the hot cream mixture to egg mixture just 1/4 cup at a time, adding the hot cream very slowly and whisking constantly.
+Don't add it too quickly or you'll end up with some scrambled eggs!
+You definitely don't want that!

-3. Pour the entire mixture back into the saucepan and cook custard over a moderately low heat, stirring constantly, until a thermometer registers 170°F. (Do not let boil).
+3. Once the egg mixture has warmed up a bit from the cream, pour the entire mixture back into the saucepan and cook the custard over a moderately low heat, stirring constantly, until a thermometer registers 170°F. (Do not let boil).

-4. Pour custard through a sieve into a clean bowl and cool.
-Chill custard, its surface covered with wax paper, at least 6 hours, or until cold (or up to 1 day).
+4. Pour the custard through a fine sieve into a clean bowl and cool.
+Chill the custard, its surface covered with wax paper or plastic wrap, at least 6 hours, or until cold (or up to 1 day).
 The mixture really must be chilled well in order for the ice cream to freeze properly.

 5. Freeze chilled custard in an ice cream maker, in 2 batches if necessary.
 Transfer ice cream to an airtight container and put in freezer to harden.